 - Creating a configuration definition from the existing cell

 - Creating a template from a configuration definition

 - Deploying new instances of the application

 In the Workload Console, click Patterns > Virtual Systems.
 From the Virtual System Patterns list on the left, click the supplied pattern named Advanced Middleware Configuration 1.1.
 The pattern name includes a platform designation, either x86 or Power, as shown in Figure 1.

 Figure 1.
 Deploying the framework server into the cloud

-To deploy this pattern, simply click Deploy, or click the
+To deploy this pattern, click Deploy, or click the

 accompanying icon, showing a green arrow above a cloud.
 Assign a name to